Last Updated on

 - For InvestFourMore I want to increase traffic, increase my relationships with other investors and blogs and continue to improve my investing strategies by learning as much as possible.
 Here are some specific goals:

 - 300,000 views a month by the end of 2015

 - Implement a new real estate agent success system

 - Borrow private money through the blog in 2015

 - Improve or create a new forum for InvestFourMore

-InvestFourMore has done awesome and I have the most fun working on it, than I do anything else.
+InvestFourMore has done awesome and I have the most fun working on it than I do anything else.
 I did not hit 300,000 views, but I am very close!
-I did implement a new program for real estate agents you can find here.
-The training system has helped many agents and I love hearing the success stories.
 I have a new source for private money, that was from the blog.
 I knew the investor before I started the blog, but he approached me about lending money after reading about my business on the site.
 I created the new forum and it has been a success as well.
 I also created a new Facebook Group, which has been very successful and you are all welcome to join.
 I did many more things with the blog, including starting a high-level mentor program (email me if interested: [email protected]).

 - I don’t have any big goals for 2015 as far as car buying.
 I would love to buy an Aston Martin V8 or Lamborghini Countach at some point, but I don’t plan on doing it in 2015.
 I have personal income goals and a few more that I will keep private.
 I can’t share everything!